dougwithseismic/hypercaps/README.md

 [![Built with Electron](https://img.shields.io/badge/Built%20with-Electron-47848F?style=flat&logo=electron&logoColor=white)](https://www.electronjs.org/)
 [![Star](https://img.shields.io/github/stars/dougwithseismic/hypercaps?style=social)](https://github.com/dougwithseismic/hypercaps)

-The Keyboad Hack for Windows Users Living at Mach 10
+The Street Fighter of Shortcut Managers.
+The Keyboard Hack for Windows Users Living at Mach 10 🥋

-Transform your keyboard into a productivity powerhouse.
+Transform your keyboard into a productivity powerhouse with frame-perfect execution and combo mastery.
 Born from the frustration of Windows users who needed more speed, more control, and more power than PowerToys could deliver.
 If you've ever felt held back by your keyboard, this is your nitro boost.

 Built with ❤️ by [Seismic](https://withseismic.com) • [Doug Silkstone](https://linkedin.com/in/dougsilkstone)